 To get there, you will descend off the Roaches to head into woodland (Back Wood).
 The terrain in the woods will start off a little rocky, then be a mix of dirt, wooden plank walkways, and mud to reach Lud’s Church.

-From there, you will mostly walk back to The Roaches the way you came.
-I didn’t actually realise until the walk back, that I had walked a fair bit downhill, which meant a lot of uphill to get back.
+From there, you will mostly walk back to The Roaches the way you came (it changes a little at the end).
+I didn’t actually realise until the walk back, that I had walked a fair bit downhill to get here, which meant a lot of uphill to get back.

 If you would like to keep the walk short and see Luds’ Church on a separate walk, then you can read about how to do that here.

-Pretty much.
-Up on The Roaches, you can’t really get lost.
-After you descend to head to Lud’s Church, the way I go is different from the signpost, which I found odd, because my route is the more direct route.
+Not much navigation is needed when walking along the top of the Roaches.
+So you can’t get lost.
+After you descend to head to Lud’s Church, you need to pay a bit more attention, as the way I go is different from the signpost.
+I take the more direct route.

 Once in the woods, at all the junctions, there will be signs pointing the way to Lud’s Church.

-The only difficult bit to follow, is the route I took when walking down off The Roaches.
+The only difficult bit to follow, is the route I took when walking down off The Roaches when I got back.
 Rather than walking down off The Roaches the way I came, I tried something else, which involved a bit of scrambling, getting lost, following someone else, then unfollowing them because they decided to climb down a steep bit, finding another way down, and feeling relief at the end that I didn’t die….all will be explained later.

 Parking for The Roaches

 There are a number of places you can park to access The Roaches.
-I have heard spaces can fill up quick, so it’s good to have a few options in mind, incase the parking you want is taken.
+Spaces can fill up quick, so it’s good to have a few options in mind, incase the parking you want is taken.

-The easiest access will be either at Roaches End or somewhere along Roach Road (where we parked).
-You can see where Roaches End is in my guide description below, under the header ‘Walk to Back Wood’.
-It’s not marked on Google Maps (well, not on mine anyway).
+The easiest access will be either at Roach End or somewhere along Roach Road (where we parked).
+You can see where Roach End is in my walk guide below, under the header ‘Walk to Back Wood’.
+It’s not marked on Google Maps.
 It’s just by Bearstone Rock, which should be marked on Google Maps though.
-It’s not an official parking here, but rather a roadside where you can park.
+This isn’t an official parking area, but rather, a roadside where you can park.

 Logistics for The Roaches walk via Lud’s Church

-- Start/Finish: Roaches Road – In the bit between Hen Cloud and The Roaches.
+- Start/Finish: Roach Road – In the bit between Hen Cloud and The Roaches.
+Postcode ST13 8UA.

 - Alternate start: Any of the car parks mentioned above.